 In the heart of Sleepy Hollow, at 1317 Butterfield Road, is our Community Center Clubhouse and Pool.
-For more than 60 years, these treasured facilities have been the scene of countless events and gatherings that make Sleepy Hollow the friendly, fun-loving place we call home.
-Recall, for example, the annual July 4th festivities, championship Swim Team competition and summer evening poolside socials for all ages.
+For more than 65 years, these treasured facilities have been the scene of countless events and gatherings that make Sleepy Hollow the friendly, fun-loving place we call home: Chili cook-offs, crab feeds, holiday parties for adults and kids, move nights, parades, cook outs, and more.

 A Community Center is Part of our Charter.
 Now it is our turn to carry it forward.

 The SHHA Articles of Incorporation provided for the construction, care, and improvement of facilities to build community and help our community play and work.
 Construction of the Sleepy Hollow clubhouse and pool began in 1950 and was completed in 1956, with the generous contributions and volunteer labor by the men, women, and children of Sleepy Hollow.
 Featured in a Sunset Magazine article of November 1956, the SHHA clubhouse became a model for other Bay Area communities.
 View the Sunset Magazine article.

 The full spirit and cooperation of the homeowners of the 1950’s became the inspiration for the remodeling and renovations of the clubhouse in 1985.
 By 2013 the clubhouse and its huge beamed hall and grand old fire place had been the keeper of over 60 years of shared laughs and loves, joys and jigs, toils and tributes, and dozens of bins of well-used decorations from celebrations and competitions past.